tsightler/ring-mqtt-ha-addon/.github/ISSUE_TEMPLATE/Do-Not-Open-Issues-on-this-Project.md

 ---
 name: Do *NOT* Open Issues on this Project
 about: Submit issues to the main ring-mqtt project page at https://github.com/tsightler/ring-mqtt
 title: "!!!!
-Issues on this page will be closed !!!!"
+Issues opened on this project will be closed with no response !!!!"
 labels: issue
 assignees: tsightler